arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 To power the UNO R4 WiFi you may either use a USB-C® cable, or the VIN pin.

-If you’re using the USB-C® connector you must power it with 5V.
+If you’re using the USB-C® connector you must power it with 5 V.

-The board can be powered via the VIN pin, supporting a range between 6-24V.
-The VIN pin is also connected to the DC-jack (barrel plug connector).
+The board can be powered via the VIN pin, supporting a range between 6-24 V. The VIN pin is also connected to the DC-jack (barrel plug connector).

 ## Core